alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 Obvious first response is to use docker for our applications in different environmemt.

-But how woule we route traffic from incoming requests into various docker containers?
+But how would we route traffic from incoming requests into various docker containers?

 The answer is to use nginx as a reverse proxy and route traffic based on domain